ThakaRashard/ARCHIVEholetoanotheruniverse/index.md

 4 # UNiVERSE##############################################
 {% endhighlight %}
 # LATEST_POST ############# ~>
+# Saturday, November 27th
+Im experimenting with some code i found in the <em> [Learn Ruby Documentation](https://learnandlearn.com/ruby-programming/ruby-reference/ruby-get-today-or-current-date-today-method-with-examples) To show users the current date.
+I dont post daily because I own no computer or cellphone, and there is no internet access for patrons of my homeless recoupe center so I cant make time commitments to the blog at this point...
+However just seeing the date is a little user interaction that lets people know that something is changing...
+If time is moving, Im progressing offline in someway even if there are no posts.
+Posting is personal, thanks fo checkin' on me tho.
+I was scared for a few days that I was being sabatoged again after #MATT_LETRS_FiELD and #ERiKA_MUNA_CORAL_and_SARTUs_KiDNAP_POSSE destroyed me on the social web...
+My my video links appeared broken at [Best Buy in PalmDale](www.bestbuy.com).
+When I got to the library all was well.
+Sometimes network filtering changes what we see...
+Im going to move to permalinks to see if that changes the results.
+Its important for all sharing information to see the same thing!
+{% highlight ruby %}
+# import date library
+require 'date'
+date = Date.today
+puts date
+{% endhighlight %}
+# import date library
+require 'date'
+date = Date.today
+puts date

 # Tuesday, NOVEMBER 23rd, 2021
 ### PalmdaleVibesTonight
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/ewRjZoRtu0Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>